tanwimallick/graph_partition_based_DCRNN/README.md

-# Large scale traffic forecasting using diffusion convolution recurrent neural network
+# GP-DCRNN: Large scale traffic forecasting using diffusion convolution recurrent neural network

 This is a TensorFlow implementation of Diffusion Convolutional Recurrent Neural Network.